wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 0.3.1 =
+* Made individual volunteer view responsive so it shows correctly on all device widths.
+* Adjusted system used to add new settings in the future.

 = 0.2.1 =
 * Bugfix: Fix issue where admin notice would show again after the settings were changed.